Why Employee Value Proposition Matters

 An employee value proposition promises an employer’s benefit or service to an employee.

-In business, the EVP is generally defined as the sum of the benefits or services you provide to your employees.
-The definition includes a range of elements, including the salary, benefits, work environment, job security, and culture of your organisation.
+In business, the EVP is generally defined as the sum of the benefits or services you provide to your employees, encompassing aspects like the notice period, salary, benefits, work environment, job security, and culture of your organisation.
+The definition includes various elements, including your organisation's compensation, benefits, work environment, job security, and culture.

 So, while your value proposition to customers is your product, your value proposition to employees is your employer’s product.